-Flows in the European transmission network must respect both Kirchoff's laws for physical flow and the thermal limits of the power lines.
+Flows in the European transmission network must respect both Kirchoff's laws for physical flow and the thermal and/or other limits of the power lines.

 Taking account of network flows and constraints in the electricity market is a major and exciting topic at the moment.